wizawu/tyrian/README.md

 <script src="./react-toolkit.min.js"></script>
 ```

-Then you are able to import the most commonly used React libraries.
+Then you are able to import the following React libraries without adding them to `package.json`.

 ```javascript
 import React from "react";